olivier-boesch/garden.led/README.md

 # kivy-led
 ![screenshot](https://raw.githubusercontent.com/olivier-boesch/garden.led/master/screenshot.png)
 ## What is about ?
-A led widget for kivy with default shapes. run __init__.py to see an example running. default shapes of led are provided (round, square, rounded square with or without line)
+A led like widget for kivy with default shapes. run \_\_init\_\_.py to see an example running. default shapes of led are provided (round, square, rounded square with or without line)

 ## properties
 ### state